nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ## Hotfix 35

-### Sanitization of HTML fields
+### Sanitization of HTML Fields

-Since HF35, any HTML field that is bigger than the configured max input size will be replaced with a message
+Since HF35, any HTML field that is bigger than the configured max input size are replaced with the following message:

 ```
 The input was too large.
 The specified input was 123,456 bytes and the maximum is 100,000 bytes.
 Please check with the server administrator to increase the maximum input size.
 ```

-To increase the maximum input size for HTML fields, the administrator will need to contribute a new AntiSamy policy file that contains a bigger default than 100K.
-To do so, override the contribution (HtmlSanitizerService--antisamy)[https://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform%20LTS%202017-9.10/viewExtensionPoint/org.nuxeo.ecm.platform.htmlsanitizer.HtmlSanitizerService--antisamy] and provide a new (antisamy-nuxeo-policy.xml)[https://github.com/nuxeo/nuxeo/blob/9.10/nuxeo-services/nuxeo-platform-htmlsanitizer/src/main/resources/antisamy-nuxeo-policy.xml] file (see the default in antisamy-nuxeo-policy.xml) and update the value of maxInputSize.
+To increase the maximum input size for HTML fields, the administrator needs to contribute a new AntiSamy policy file that contains a bigger default than 100K.
+To do so, override the contribution [`HtmlSanitizerService--antisamy`](https://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform%20LTS%202017-9.10/viewExtensionPoint/org.nuxeo.ecm.platform.htmlsanitizer.HtmlSanitizerService--antisamy) and provide a new [`antisamy-nuxeo-policy.xml`](https://github.com/nuxeo/nuxeo/blob/9.10/nuxeo-services/nuxeo-platform-htmlsanitizer/src/main/resources/antisamy-nuxeo-policy.xml) file (see the default in antisamy-nuxeo-policy.xml) and update the value of `maxInputSize`.

 ## Hotfix 34

 ### New Metric on Works DLQ Usage

 The hotfix 34 introduces a new metric `nuxeo.works.dlq.count` that counts the Works in failure that has been put in the Dead Letter Queue (DLQ) stream since the instance is up.
-When the counter is > 0, works in failure could be re-processed using the repair procedure described in NXP-27148.
+When the counter is > 0, works in failure could be re-processed using the repair procedure described in [NXP-27148](https://jira.nuxeo.com/browse/NXP-27148).

 ### Repair Work Failure

 After retries, works in failure are stored in a Dead Letter Queue (DLQ) stream named `dlq-work`.
 This DLQ is activated by default on both WorkManager implementations (default and StreamWorkManager).
 Works in this DLQ can be re-executed for a repair purpose using the following Automation operation:

 ```
 curl -X POST "http://localhost:8080/nuxeo/site/automation/WorkManager.RunWorkInFailure" -u Administrator:Administrator -H 'content-type: application/json+nxrequest' -d '{"params":{},"context":{}}'
 ```

 This returns a JSON results with the total number of Works re-executed and the number that were successfully executed:

 ```
 {"total":3,"success":3}
 ```

-Note that in cluster mode when NOT using Kafka, you need to run this Automation operation on each Nuxeo node.
+Note that, in cluster mode when NOT using Kafka, you need to run this Automation operation on each Nuxeo node.

 ## Hotfix 33